 On May 26, the Belarusian Supreme Court upheld Poczobut’s sentence, according to BAJ.

 On June 23, the Belarusian Ministry of Interior added Poczobut to its list of people allegedly involved in extremist activity, according to BAJ.

 The journalist had been arrested before.
 In March 2006, when he was editor of magazine Magazyn Polski na Uchodzstwie, he was sentenced to 10 days in prison on charges of petty hooliganism in the run-up to the 2006 presidential elections.

 On April 6, 2011, Belarusian authorities detained Poczobut, who was then the Hrodna-based correspondent for the largest Polish daily Gazeta Wyborcza, and tried him in a closed-door trial for allegedly insulting and libeling Lukashenko for articles he had written in the run-up to the December 2010 presidential election and its aftermath.
 A Belarusian court found him guilty on the libel charge, sentencing him to a three-year suspended prison term, while acquitting him on the insult charge, according to news reports.

-CPJ contacted the journalist’s wife via messaging app in September 2022 and asked about her husband health status but did not receive any reply.
-In late 2021, she had told CPJ that he was in a cell with 15 other inmates and that he had serious heart problems.
-Earlier in the year, authorities refused a BAJ request to transfer Poczobut to a hospital for medical treatment because of his cardiovascular problems after he contracted COVID-19 in the detention center.
+CPJ contacted the journalist’s wife via messaging app in October 2023 and asked about her husband’s health status but did not receive any reply.
+In late 2021, she had told CPJ that Poczobut had serious heart problems.

-In September 2022, CPJ called the Ministry of Interior’s press service, but nobody answered the phone.
+In October 2023, CPJ called the Belarusian Ministry of Interior for comment, but nobody answered the phone.
 CPJ emailed the Belarusian Investigative Committee but did not receive any replies.